 - Jet Fuel: Used by the support aircraft.

-Total costs are difficult to ascertain, however I believe that around $2B USD is a reasonable estimate.
+Total costs are difficult to ascertain, however as the calculator above suggests, we believe that around $2B USD is a reasonable estimate.

 In addition, these suggestions may very well be incomplete; the only way to truly know what is needed is to do a study.